 That purple bar represents where a spine will go in your cover design, but it’s not THE spine for your book.
-Unless you’re interior file is exactly 22 pages long.
-In which case, yes this book spine is perfect.
+Unless your interior file is exactly 22 pages long.
+In which case, yes, this book spine is perfect.

 But for most covers, the spine width will vary based on your page count.
-So you have to create a spine to size based on your book—and here lies the most challenging part of cover design.
+So you have to create a spine based on the length of your book—and here lies the most challenging part of cover design.

-You see, the spine itself isn’t really impacted by bleed, but it’s position on the cover is.
-Even without changing anything about your file, the precise location of your spine can shift very slightly from one printing to the next.
+The spine itself isn’t really affected by bleed, but its position on the cover is.
+Even changing nothing about your book design, the precise location of your spine can shift slightly from one printing to the next.
 This isn’t a print-on-demand issue either, it happens with off-set printing too.